-3. Preservation Set Asides
+Preservation Set Asides

+DCA will reserve sufficient 9% Credits to fund the award amounts listed in the below table.

+DCA will ensure that at least 35% of Preservation awards are for USDA Rural Rental Housing Loan (Section 515) properties and/or properties located in a Rural area.
+If needed, DCA will cycle through each set aside in the following order, selecting one from each set aside, until 35% is reached:

+- USDA Rural Rental Housing Loan (Section 515)

-a) USDA-assisted Housing
+- Housing Credit

-DCA may award one Application that proposes Preservation of USDA Rural Development Section 515 properties.
+- o HUD RAD

-b) HUD Rental Assistance Demonstration Program (RAD)
+- HUD Rental Assistance

-DCA may award one Preservation Application that HUD has approved to proceed with a RAD conversion.

-c) Housing Tax Credit Properties

-DCA may award up to four Applications proposing Preservation of existing occupied housing in its Extended Use Period.
+Federal Program Set Aside USDA-assisted Housing USDA Rural Rental Housing Loan (Section 515) DCA may award one two Applications that proposes Preservation of USDA Rural Development Section 515 properties.
+HUD Rental Assistance Demonstration Program (RAD) DCA may award one PreservationApplication that HUD has approved to proceed with a RAD conversion.
+Housing Tax Credit Properties DCA may award up to four three Applications proposing Preservation of existing occupied housing in its Extended Use Period.
 DCA will not select more than one award per county.

-d) HUD Rental Assistance

-DCA may award one Application proposing Preservation of an existing property subsidized by an existing contract for federal project-based rental assistance administered by HUD or a PHA.
+HUD Rental Assistance DCA may award one Application proposing Preservation of an existing property subsidized by an existing contract for federal project- based rental assistance administered by HUD or a PHA.

-4. Disaster Rebuilding Set Aside
+ii.Disaster Rebuilding Set Aside

-DCA may award 9% Credits to up to three (3) Applications which will help communities respond to damage for disaster events in areas which received or will receive CDBG-DR funding.
+DCA may award 9% Credits to up to three (3) Applications which will help-communities respond to damage for disaster events in areas which received or will-receive CDBG-DR funding.
 Scoring Criteria in the QAP will not apply.
 DCA may develop separate scoring criteria for this set aside.
 Selected developments will not be considered in the QAP geographic limitations.

-5. Broad Geographic Distribution of New Supply

-In determining awards, DCA will target the below geographic allocation targets in the New Supply competition.
-The percentage of credits may vary slightly depending on actual awards and credits allocated.
+b.
+Broad Geographic Distribution of New SupplyNew Affordability In determining awards, DCA will target as closely as possible the percentages below geographic allocation targets in the New SupplyNew Affordability competition.
+The percentage of credits (as may vary slightly) depending on actual awards and credits allocated.
 DCA will attempt to minimize the difference between the assigned percentage and the actual credits allocated per pool.

-Geographic Pool Target Allocation of 9% Credits: New Supply competition
+Geographic Pool Target Allocation of 9% Credits: New SupplyNew Affordability competition

 Rural 35%

 Other Metro 35%

 Atlanta Metro 30%